brianlala/MSCloudLoginAssistant-old-Personal/README.md

-# Test-MSCloudLogin
+# MSCloudLoginAssistant
-A module for checking the current status of (and as required, prompting for login to) connections to various Microsoft Cloud platforms
+A module for checking the current status of (and as required, prompting for login to) connections to various Microsoft Cloud platforms like Teams, Azure, and SharePoint Online.